solidjs/solid-router/README.md

 <Route path="/users/:id" component={User} load={loadUser} />;
 ```

 The load function is called when the Route is loaded or eagerly when links are hovered.
-Inside your page component you
+Inside your page component you:

 ```jsx
 // pages/users/[id].js
 import { getUser } from ... // the cache function

 export default function User(props) {
   const user = createAsync(() => getUser(props.params.id));
   return <h1>{user().name}</h1>;